spack/spack/lib/spack/docs/developer_guide.rst

 ``spack --profile`` output looks like this:

-.. command-output:: spack --profile graph dyninst
+.. command-output:: spack --profile list dyninst
    :ellipsis: 25

 The bottom of the output shows the top most time consuming functions,